floraxinru/DataStory_global-abortion/README.md

 # DataStory_global-abortion

 #### *In-progress*:
+(Please excuse the mess.
+A more concise version of this ReadMe would be updated upon project completion.)

-Groundwork completed (Phase 0: find data, decide on scope, and write a pitch for the write-up for this project).
-A more concise version of this ReadMe would be updated upon project completion.
+Groundwork completed (Phase 0: found data, decided on scope, wrote a pitch and an outline for the write-up for this project).

+**Goal: Finish Phase 1 and 2 and write article by the end of August!**

-### Data Cleaning, Storytelling, Visualization project:
+### Data Cleaning/Storytelling/Visualization project:

 ### Motivation

 #### *How do anti-abortion laws and regulations recently passed in certain US states compare with those from other countries around the world?*